Frequently Asked Questions

 Is a mindfulness retreat suitable for my current circumstances?

-The course is designed for people who want to find ways of working with stress more effectively and increase their overall well-being and awareness.
+Our retreats are designed for people who want to find ways of working with stress more effectively and increase their overall awareness, well-being and capacity to flourish.
 It gently encourages moving towards experiences (including difficulties) in order to be work with them more skilfully, and this can be challenging as well as rewarding.
-If you have mental health problems such as severe depression, or are in a period of major life challenge such as recent bereavement, a mindfulness retreat may not be suitable for you at this time.
-We ask participants to complete a short confidential questionnaire and, in some circumstances, arrange an orientation phone call prior to the retreat.
+If you have current mental health problems such as a major depressive episode, severe anxiety, untreated post-traumatic stress disorder or psychosis, or are in a period of major life challenge such as recent bereavement, active substance addiction or current trauma, a mindfulness retreat may not be right for you at this time.
+We ask participants to complete a short confidential questionnaire prior to attending a retreat.
 Please do not hesitate to contact us if you would like to discuss your circumstances.
-If you are unsure whether it is the right time for you to attend one of our retreats please do let us know and the teacher for that retreat will be happy to have a confidential telephone chat with you.

 I am concerned that I may not be flexible enough for the 'movement' part of the retreat?